Marketing, community, support or all of the above?

 APRIL 26, 2011

-Guess which he works for.
-I’m not going to lie — I’m dismayed at the juvenile back-and-forth that’s going on between different marketing disciplines over social media, with posts like this one or like this from Search Engine Journal previously. marketing pr public relations social media advertisingDidn’t people ever learn how to play nicely with others?
+I’m not going to lie — I’m dismayed at the juvenile back-and-forth that’s going on between different marketing disciplines over social media, with posts like this one or like this from Search Engine Journal previously. marketing pr public relations social media advertisingThe right people to manage Facebook pages are, apparently ad agencies.
+Shades of grey.

 Smart Location-Based Marketing By Home Depot